 Even though ReplicatorG is obsolete as a slicer, it is still useful for changing firmware parameters through the USB interface, but even then you must obtain the latest compatible release because versions not specifically built for the Sailfish firmware are incompatible with the FFCP.

 Some slicing programs can send commands directly to the FFCP over a USB serial connection.
-Neither FlashPrint, Slic3r, nor PrusaSlicer support this.
+Neither FlashPrint (at the time of this writing), Slic3r, nor PrusaSlicer support this.
 This means if you're going to use one of those slicers, you either need to copy the X3G files to an SD card to print from, or connect to your printer in another way.
 If you are in my situation where there is no need for a hyper-efficient large volume printing pipeline, I consider printing from SD card the preferred method.
 It does not suffer from typical problems of a serial connection like limited command throughput, and it does not require to keep a computer running near the printer and ensuring it does not crash or reboot.
 When using a WiFi-enabled SD card like the Toshiba FlashAir, you can even upload files to the printer without touching the SD card (see the hints section).
 If you do have a dedicated computer connected to your printer, then the best option is probably OctoPrint.
 I haven't tried it yet, but it looks very interesting and can be run from a cheap and power-efficient computer like a Raspberry Pi.

 A word about dualstrusion